 From the jump, let’s remember that loyalty programs are extremely sound and logical concepts designed to extract extremely unsound and illogical behavior from people, as a result of stickiness created.
 The faster the hamster wheel spins, the harder it is to get off.
 The faster it spins, the more “extra” people spend.

-It’s taking the flights with more connections and terrible departure times, just to get priority boarding, or picking the hotel on the wrong side of town, just because they do a great elite breakfast.
+Historically that was taking the flights with more connections and terrible departure times, just to get priority boarding, or picking the hotel on the wrong side of town, just because they do a great elite breakfast.

 They’re designed to extract money from you which you did not intend to spend, or to get you to forgo easier options with competitors, to unlock some kind of benefit.
 Each “extra” purchase is another win in loyalty world.